G14MB0/G14MB0/README.md

 I love sharing my knowledge with anyone eager to listen.
 I am a good teacher and mentor, adept at simplifying complex concepts and encouraging growth and curiosity in others.

 ## 🌐 My Github Pages
-It's just presentation of my VisualCoding desktop application (repo pinned below)
+It's a presentation of my VisualCoding desktop application (repo pinned below)
 <a href="https://g14mb0.github.io/G14MB0/" target="_blank"> --> VisualCoding</a>

 ## 🔧 Technologies & Tools